Jamie Baldwin: Relationships

-Departure
+Departure and return

 On 16 April 2007, a spokesperson for Coronation Street confirmed that Hill had decided to leave the soap opera after his contract expired.
-Speaking of his decision, a spokesperson for Coronation Street told Digital Spy, "Rupert has indicated to the producers that he intends to leave the show at the end of his current contract but the length of this contract means that he will remain with the show until about this time next year."
-The level of fame that came with appearing in the ITV soap never appealed to Hill, which led to his exit, also bound to pursue different roles in acting.
-Co-star Jenny Platt also announced her exit, alongside Jamie.
-In May 2010, Hill revealed that leaving Coronation Street was a big risk for him; reflecting on his stint on the soap opera, Hill told the Birmingham Post, "I got paid incredibly well, and starring in Coronation Street was a very enjoyable job, and I made really good friends.
+The level of fame associated with appearing in the serial never appealed to Hill, motivating his exit alongside a desire to pursue a wider variety of acting roles.
+Co-star Jenny Platt also announced her departure from the series at the same time.
+Reflecting on his tenure in May 2010, Hill admitted to the Birmingham Post that leaving the show was a significant professional risk, stating: "I got paid incredibly well, and starring in Coronation Street was a very enjoyable job, and I made really good friends.
 But I've always wanted to be an actor.
 And part of what attracted me to the profession was the diversity of roles you can get.
 In the end I accepted that I was going to have to take a pay cut and face up to the possibility that I might never work again.
 It didn't matter, though.
 I had to take a risk and leave Corrie in 2007 because I didn't want to play Jamie Baldwin for the next 25 years".

-Return

-In March 2011, the show bosses announced that Hill, along with former co star Jenny Platt, would return for one episode set in London in which Sean Tully (Antony Cotton) would go to visit them.
+In March 2011, the show executives announced that Hill and Platt would return as Jamie and Violet for one episode set in London in which Sean Tully would go to find them.
 A Coronation Street spokesperson stated: "It will be a real treat for Corrie viewers to see Sean exploring the sights of London, whilst at the same time Todd returns to Weatherfield to catch up with his mum.
 Sean is desperate to be a real dad to Dylan so when Violet says he can visit he is thrilled, but when he arrives in the capital he is in for a few surprises."